fosslinux/live-bootstrap/parts.rst

 Up to this point, our build of ``bash`` could run scripts but could not be used interactively.
-This newer version of ``bash`` compiles without any patches, provides new features, and is built with GNU readline support so it can be used as an interactive shell. autoconf 2.52 is used to regenerate the configure script and bison is used to recreate some included generated files.
+This newer version of ``bash`` compiles without any patches, provides new features, and is built with GNU readline support so it can be used as an interactive shell. ``autoconf-2.57`` is used to regenerate the configure script and bison is used to recreate some included generated files.